 Barronelle Stutzman, owner of Arlene’s Flowers, is a floral artist and devout Christian who enjoys creating custom floral arrangements to celebrate her customers’ life events.
 In 2013 a long-time customer and friend asked Barronelle to do the flowers for his same-sex wedding.
 She told him that she values his friendship but could not participate in his wedding because of her faith.
 The Washington Attorney General and the ACLU then sued Barronelle, forcing her to provide the floral arrangements against her beliefs or lose her business and her life savings.
-After going all the way up to the Supreme Court, the case is now before the Washington Supreme Court, which must decide if Barronelle has the right to practice her faith or if the government can punish her for having the “wrong” view on marriage.
+The case is now before the U.S. Supreme Court, which must decide if Barronelle has the right to practice her faith or if the government can punish her for having the “wrong” view on marriage.

 Share this Case